 the only real tinkering I did was replacing the last label so that

 geom_text() aligns it with the others rather than at the bottom.

-Even if you fell asleep in your United States history class like I did,2 you surely noticed the drop at the end coinciding with the end of the American Civil War.
+Even if you fell asleep in your United States history class like I did,2 you surely noticed the drop coinciding with the end of the American Civil War in 1865.

 This second plot, in my opinion, is one of Du Bois’s most visually appealing and one of my favorites.
 I’d never seen anything like this before—a pie chart with the symmetry of a pyramid plot—but the information given here is immediately obvious despite it being somewhat unconventional.
 Overall, it’s just aesthetically satisfying to look at, I think.

 It was also the most challenging to make.
 And it took the longest to make.
 And as much as I like this particular one, it only emboldened my desire to banish pie charts from existence.
 But it actually turned out much better than I’d anticipated.

 My eyeball estimate of the actual plotting area is \([\pi/4, 3\pi/4]\) in each

 half, so to represent the blank spaces on the plot, I set these values as